Email: lastname at berkeley dot edu

 Faculty Scientist in the Mathematics Group at Lawrence Berkeley National Laboratory.

-Research interests: I work on computational methods driven by numerical linear algebra, optimization, and randomization, with a special focus on
+Research interests: I work on fast algorithms for scientific computing, driven by numerical linear algebra, optimization, and randomization, with a special focus on

 high-dimensional scientific computing problems.
-These include quantum many-body
+Such challenges include quantum many-body

-problems arising in quantum chemistry and condensed matter physics, as well as various problems in applied probability.
+problems arising in quantum chemistry and condensed matter physics, as well the analysis of stochastic processes with many degrees of freedom.
 Approaches draw on a wide variety of

-techniques including semidefinite relaxation, Monte Carlo sampling, and optimization over parametric function classes such as tensor networks and neural networks.
+techniques including low-rank decomposition, semidefinite relaxation, Monte Carlo sampling, and optimization over parametric function classes such as tensor networks and neural networks.

 For an introduction to quantum many-body physics written for an applied math audience, see